Last Updated on January 30, 2023 by lauren

 Kagga Kamma Nature Reserve, Cederberg

-Tucked away in the wilderness of the Cederberg Mountains, Kagga Kamma is renowned for its cultural history and impressive rock formations.
 If you’re a camping enthusiast, you need to add Kagga Kamma Nature Reserve to your bucket list!
-Explore the nearby area by going on a nature drive, stargazing tour or conquer one of the mountain bike trails.
+Explore the nearby area by going on a nature drive, stargazing tour or conquering one of the mountain bike trails.

 Campsite Specs: